shashank0194/weather-app/README.md

 ## Cold background:-
 ![Cold backgrond](https://github.com/shashank0194/weather-app/blob/main/weather/images/Screenshot%20(372).png?raw=true)

-On this page, users can see the temparature details of thier place with cold background.
+On this page, users can see the temparature details of thier place with warm background.

 So, this all about my mini project.